Omaha Needed Places to Play

-By then, that shift in the river left an Oxbow Lake behind.
-Eventually known as Lake Nakoma or Cut-Off Lake, it was a few miles north of downtown Omaha and just across the way from North Omaha.
+Cut-Off Lake was a few miles north of downtown Omaha and just across the way from North Omaha.
 Renowned for its natural beauty, it was said that this lake “is unsurpassed for its purity and absolute freedom from organic matter.”
-The Arctic Ice Company plundered the lake throughout the winter to fill the city’s ice boxes all year long.
-(Important take-away: Originally called Oxbow Lake, the place known as Lake Nakoma, Cut-Off Lake, Lake Nakomis, and now called Carter Lake, are the same thing.)
+The Arctic Ice Company was one of three icehouses that plundered the lake throughout the winter to fill the city’s ice boxes all year long.

 The Omaha and Council Bluffs Street Railway Company was owned by ambitious businessmen.
 In the 1880s, they bought a slice of beachfront property on what we now call Carter Lake.
 The Company opened it to the public in the 1890s.

 Back then, hopping on one of the company’s trolleys was the best way to get to the beach.
 Fun-seekers from Near North Omaha, Florence, Benson, or the Gifford Park neighborhood and others across the city could also get to Cutoff Lake relatively easily by walking, bicycling, or wagoning along Locust Street, or meandering in their early auto along Omaha’s boulevard system.Early on in the 1890s, the company sold lots along the shorelines of Lake Nakoma.
 The city’s residents came in droves, playing on the beach, renting boats and canoes for rowing across the lake, and swimming in the smooth, safe waves lapping across it’s surface.
 In 1903, a court awarded an injunction against a hot air balloon pilot operating off the lake, forcing him to stop damaging the plants at Courtland Beach.